 Will you do a workshop in my area?

-Unfortunately I recently had a health scare that makes it dangerous to take long flights.
+Unfortunately I had a health scare that makes it dangerous to take long flights.
 For that reason (and others) I have decided to scale back on workshops and do them (mostly) locally.
 I will first fulfill my current obligations (to the end of 2013) and then start offering them in/around Eugene, Oregon and one or two a year in Texas (where my folks are).

 How long does it generally take you to finish one of these small paintings?